When should you visit your Neuro-Ophthalmologist?

 Common Tests for Diagnosis & Management of Neuro-Ophthalmology Diseases

-A comprehensive eye examination is always the mainstay of the disease diagnosis.
-In addition to this, your doctor will also advise one or more of these special tests to conclude to plan your treatment.
+A comprehensive eye examination is always the mainstay of the disease diagnosis, according to an ophthalmology specialist in Kolkata.
+In addition to this, your doctor will also advise one or more of these special tests to help plan your treatment.
 These tests include:

 - Orthoptic evaluation